 The final conclusion to value was established from sales which have legal access.
 Attempts were made to identify vacant land sales without legal access but none could be found.
+I have included a listing with no legal access or limited access but this property has not sold.
 Therefore, no market adjustment for lack of legal access could be established and the value reported is based upon the Hypothetical Condition as having legal access.

-Based on my analysis, the market value of the subject property, as set forth, documented and qualified in the attached report including the assumptions and limiting conditions on 3/13/11 is:
+Based on my analysis, the market value of the subject property, as set forth, documented and qualified in the attached report including the assumptions and limiting conditions on 3/14/11 is:

-Four Hundred Eighty Five Thousand Dollars \$485,000
+One Hundred Thirty Two Thousand Dollars \$132,000